Mithun1508/Mithun1508/README.md

 🎓 I have done my Bachelor's of Engineering in Electrical and Electronics from Anna University in 2018

-🔭  I’m looking for Full Time opportunities and Open source Contributions
+🔭  I’m looking out for Full Time opportunities and willing to Collaborate on Open source Contributions

 🌱 Currently Learning Web Development & DSA